 Service Learning Overview

-The Overlake School’s mission to inspire excellence, develop curiosity, teach responsibility, embrace diversity and foster a compassionate community is carried out through service learning.
-Through real world experiences, students are introduced to the complex needs of their community, invited to collaborate and problem-solve with non-profit organizations, and encouraged to engage in lifelong service by pursuing an area of interest.
+The Overlake School’s mission to champion students and their vast potential through engaging educational experiences in a diverse and inclusive community is carried out through community-engaged service learning.
+Students are introduced to the complex needs of their community, invited to collaborate and problem-solve with non-profit organizations, and encouraged to engage in lifelong service by pursuing an area of interest.
 Students employ knowledge, skills, talents and interests to engage civically and think critically resulting in positive change for themselves and the communities they serve.
-Through well-planned experience and personal reflection, students gain an understanding of their role as responsible, caring citizens.
+Through well-planned experiences and personal reflection, students gain an understanding of their role as responsible, caring citizens.
 Moreover, research indicates that students engaged in service during high school are more likely to remain civically-engaged adults.
 Youth involvement in Service Learning programs leads to higher rates of voting, volunteerism and improved academic success (Corporation for National and Community Service, 2008).

 Scope